kotobuki/funnel/trunk/README_en.txt

 creating Funnel:
 * Yoshiaki Mima (was the project manager of the project)
 * David A. Mellis (for the binary files of the RXTX library)
+* Artem Titoulenko (for reviewing documents in English)